This is a review of the AvP Extreme Edition Region 2 DVD that was released in March 2005.

 -Alien Vs Predator – The Comic Book

 This featurette is about 11 minutes long and as you’ve probably guessed by the title, it covers the original A/P/AvP comics.
 Dark Horse, the publisher of the comics, talks about them and how they came about.
-They even mention the many number of elements from the original comic that were in AvP.
+They even mention the many elements from the original comic that were in AvP.
 It’s an interesting feature if you like comics but not for me.

 -Monsters In Miniature By Todd McFarlane